Skip to main content

 And your “current friends” become: the people who know your present.

-And you stand somewhere in between,
+And you stand somewhere in between, trying to hold on to both.

 Maybe Friendship Needs a New Definition